Chad-Lines/Hike-With-Me/README.md

 # Hike With Me
-A basic social app, built with ASP.NET React, and MobX, to help people sync up to go hiking.
+A basic social app, built with ASP.NET, React (with TypeScript), and MobX, to help people sync up to go hiking.

 ## High-Level Goals
 - [ ] Hiking Dashboard w/ filters